 And hey, sometimes it’s hard to settle down with a book; audiobooks let you listen while working out, showering (remember showering?), cleaning up, or just taking a head-clearing walk outside — you’ll be amazed how much more reading you get done when you discover the joy of audiobook apps.

 Bonus: these audiobook apps are a great alternative to constantly refreshing your news app.
 Not that I know anything about that.

 I was so excited to discover Libro.fm as an alternative to Audible, since it lets you choose an independent bookstore to support with your purchases.
 It’s a great option if you’d just rather give your money to a small business than Amazon.
-A membership is only slightly more expensive than an Audible subscription at $14.99 a month and works the same way, credit-wise.
-Plus, I love that it comes with recommendations from indie booksellers around the country — almost as good as browsing the shelves in person!
+A membership is slightly more expensive than an Audible subscription at $14.99 a month and works the way Audible’s monthly credit subscription does — plus you get a 30% discount if you’re buying additional books a la carte.

-Hoopla lets you check out audiobooks from your local library with the obvious benefit being that it’s completely free.
+The Hoopla App lets you check out books from your local library including audiobooks, with the obvious benefit being that it’s completely free.
 You just need your library card number and pin to set up an account, and unlike with hard copies, you don’t have to get on a waitlist to check out hot new titles.
-The only downside of this app is that you’re limited to 20 titles a month and loans last three weeks for each audiobook (although you can renew; it just counts against your monthly limit).
+You can even join another library should your own local library not be participating, which we describe here.

 If you want your audiobooks commitment-free, check out Chirp.
-It lets you buy books without the monthly subscription.
+It lets you buy books without the monthly subscription model.
 Plus you can save money if you follow their daily deals and seek out lesser known books instead of bestsellers.
 I’ve also been using audiobooks to help me fall back asleep after breastfeeding in the night, so I love that this app comes with a sleep timer.
 So handy!